Antibacterial and anti-inflammatory effects of lime (Citrus aurantifolia) peel extract in Balb/c mice infected by Salmonella typhi

 Lime (Citrus aurantifolia) is a traditional plant that is widely used as antibacterial.
-This study to prove the effect of lime peel extract (LPE) on the growth of bacterial colonization of S. Typhi medited by activity of IL-6.
-True experimental pre-post test design, mice were divided into; LPE 510 mg/kgbw, LPE 750 mg/kgbw, positive and negative control.
-The examination was carried out 3 times, the 5th day before the intervention, the 10th day after the intervention and the 30th day after maintenance.
-Intervention LPE for 5 days can decreased the number of S. Typhi colonies, even maintenance for 20 days after the intervention showed no bacterial growth.
-IL-6 pro-inflammatory cytokine activity increased on examination day 5 after S.Typhi injection and decreased after intervention on day 10, significantly different between pre and post at all groups except negative controls (p=0.15).
-The speed of decrease in IL-6 levels was greatest at the LPE 750 mg/kgbw (velocity=-5.64%).
-LPE decreased serum levels of IL-6 and inhibit the growth of S. Typhi colony in mice Balb/c.
-LPE have potential as antibacterial and anti-inflammatory.
+This study proves the effect of Lime Peel Extract (LPE) on the colonization and growth, mediated by the activity of IL-6, of bacteria Salmonella typhi in Balb/c mice.
+Mice were divided into four groups; LPE 510 mg/kg body weight (bw), LPE 750 mg/kgbw, and positive and negative control.
+The examination was carried out 3 times, on the 5th day before the intervention, on the 10th day after the intervention and on the 30th day after maintenance.
+Intervention of LPE for 5 days can decrease the number of S. typhi colonies, even maintenance for 20 days after the intervention showed no bacterial growth.
+IL-6 pro-inflammatory cytokine activity increased on examination day 5 after S. typhi injection and decreased after intervention on day 10, it was significantly different between pre and post at all groups except for negative controls (p=0.15).
+The speed of decrease in IL-6 levels was the greatest at the LPE 750 mg/kgbw (velocity=-5.64%).
+LPE decreased serum levels of IL-6 and inhibited the growth of S. typhi colony in Balb/c mice.
+LPE has potential for antibacterial and anti-inflammatory.

 - Abstract views: 258